 My process starts with a rendering of my subject, which I transfer to a canvas or board.
 From that I work starting with a grisaille to lay in my foundation, working on values, light and shadow.
 Layers of thin (lean) and thick (fat) colors are worked on for days, weeks and months.
-It even takes a longer time for me to work on pieces because of my physical limitations.

 My current portfolio of work is on ordinary objects that we take for granted in our daily lives.
 When I see an object, I am intrigued by the uniqueness of certain elements that I observe at that particular moment in time, such as the luscious ripening color of a fruit, the morning dew drops on leaves, or the mere play of light and shadow on a simple object.
 Nature has gifted us with uniqueness and beauty.
 Anything that Mother Nature has created is art, from simple lines and shapes to more ornate and abstract forms.
 My goal is to capture this dramatic uniqueness so that my viewers view the ordinary as something much more extraordinary.